 So what is your overall rating?
 Feel free to leave a note it in the comments, or a message about bad or good experiences with companies.

-April was International Customer Loyalty Month.
-It’s a reminder to all of us that the customer has the power.
+April is International Customer Loyalty Month.
+Why isn’t every month customer loyalty month since the customer has the power?
 The American Customer Satisfaction Institute (ACSI) has been rating service since 1994.
 The overall rating was 74.2 at the end of that year.
 As of the 4th quarter 2016, with over 500 companies included, it’s 76.8.
 That is only a 3.5% improvement in 22 years.
 Now this fluctuating a bit from quarter to quarter.
 What’s astounding to me, considering all of the money and emphasis related to customer loyalty, it that little has changed in the customer’s perception.
-While on on hand this is bad news.
+While on one hand this is bad news.
 On the other hand, for companies that know the lucrative link between employee engagement and customer engagement, it is superb news!
 It means more market gains for them.

 Isn’t it time that companies and employees alike renew their commitment to the highest levels of quality and service?